salemsajjad/Vitis-HLS-Sequential/06-Input_Debouncing/README.md

 the picture shows a module has an input and a output.

-we can two states : Transfer state and Delay state
+we have two states : Transfer state and Delay state

 Transfer state connects the input to the output directly and delay state enables after changing in input and keeps the output value unchanged for a few clocks in order to debouncing the input.